 It’s important to also look at the risks and negatives of a short sale.
 There are some issues with a short sale.

 First, you will not be able to earn any profit from the sale.
 The bank gets all the proceeds.
-If you want to have proceeds, you may have to list your home with an agent or contact a company that buys your home.
+If you want to have proceeded, you may have to list your home with an agent or contact a company that buys your home.

 This means you will have less cash for a downpayment on a future home.
 You will have to start from scratch.